Skip to content

 Create a Module

-In this section we will see how to create a simple module from scratch.
+In this section we will see how to develop a simple module from scratch.

 Technical Requirements

-Install the SEKOIA's automation SDK.
+If not already done, install the Sekoia's automation SDK.
 This SDK contains various command line utilities that will help us manage modules.
 Simply run the following command:

 pip install sekoia-automation-sdk